KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

     $folder = 'Temp'
     Join-Path -Path 'c:\windows' -ChildPath $folder

 The great thing about this is it will work out the backslashes correctly when it puts the values together.
 This is especially important if you are taking values from users or config files.

 This also goes well with `Split-Path` and `Test-Path`.
+I also cover these in my post about [reading and saving to files](https://kevinmarquette.github.io/2017-03-18-Powershell-reading-and-saving-data-to-files/?utm_source=blog&utm_medium=blog&utm_content=internal).

 # Strings are arrays